-and other risk factors that are discussed above and elsewhere in this AIF or identified in the Company's other public filings under the Company's profile on SEDAR at www.sedar.com, (together the "Helix Risk Factors"), any of which could cause actual results to vary materially from current results or the Company's anticipated future results.
-Certain material factors, estimates or assumptions have been applied in making forward-looking information in this AIF, including, but not limited to, the safety and efficacy of the Company's drug product candidate(s); the Company's cost and timing in connection with the Phase I U.S. clinical trial for L-DOS47; the cost and timing for achieving MTD in the Company's European Phase I/II clinical trial for L-DOS47 in Poland; that additional and sufficient financing will be obtained in a timely manner or at all to allow the Company to continue operations; the timely provision of services and supplies or other performance of contracts by third parties; future costs; the absence of any material changes in business strategy or plans, the timely receipt of required regulatory approvals, strategic partner support; and that the Helix Risk Factors will not cause the Company's actual results or events to differ materially from the forward-looking information.
+and other risk factors that are discussed above and elsewhere in this AIF or identified in the Company's other public filings under the Company's profile on SEDAR at www.sedar.com (together the "Helix Risk Factors"), any of which could cause actual results to vary materially from current results or the Company's anticipated future results.
+Certain material factors, estimates or assumptions have been applied in making forward-looking information in this AIF, including, but not limited to, the safety and efficacy of the Company's drug product candidate(s); the Company's cost and timing in connection with the various clinical studies the Company is currently conducting or plans to conduct; that additional and sufficient financing will be obtained in a timely manner or at all to allow the Company to continue operations; the timely provision of services and supplies or other performance of contracts by third parties; future costs; the absence of any material changes in business strategy or plans, the timely receipt of required regulatory approvals, strategic partner support; and that the Helix Risk Factors will not cause the Company's actual results or events to differ materially from the forward-looking information.